schwartzmx/gremtune/examples/README.md

 go run ./examples/local
 ```

-## Against CosmosDB
+## Against CosmosDB on Azure

 ### Prerequisites

 1. Obtain the host/ endpoint of the CosmosDB

-   - Therefore one has to login into the Azure web console and navigate to the Azure CosmosDB panel.
+   - To this end one has to login into the Azure web console and navigate to the Azure CosmosDB panel.
    - Here just select the db you want to connect to, go to the overview tab and there copy the URL of the `Gremlin Endpoint`
    - It should look like this `wss://xyz-my-db-abc.gremlin.cosmos.azure.com:443/`